-- While for our case daily or sub-daily frequency of available satellite imagery was sufficient to for analyseing most of the 495 interesting features, if necessary ice floe tracking can be done on a much shorter time interval.
+While for our case daily or sub-daily frequency of available satellite imagery was sufficient for analysing most of the interesting features, if necessary ice floe tracking can be done on a much shorter time interval.
 For example, the time interval between subsequent PlanetScope satellites is 90 seconds and this makes it possible to estimate the speed of relatively fastmoving objects, such as river ice (Kääb et al., 2019).
-In some cases the same area can be covered by non-subsequent tracks making this time lag larger to track slower moving objects. - 500 Satellite radar altimetry provides useful information on the state of the ice cover and the of water surface.
+In some cases the same area can be covered by non-subsequent tracks making this time lag larger to track slower moving objects.

+Satellite radar altimetry provides useful information on the state of ice cover and of water surface.
 On 26 April 2020 ice break-up led to the appearance of large areas of open water protected from the wind by drifting ice fields.
 This calm water acted like a mirror and brought specular reflection and increased Jason-3 backscatter up to 58 dB (Fig 11).
 Actually the backscatter may have been even higher but was cut out by the ice retracker algorithm at 58 dB.
-The detached ice floe presented in the northern part of the track on Fig 11 apparently drifted away between 11h 5730 min (time of Landsat image) 505 and 20 h (time of Jason-3 observation).
+The detached ice floe presented in the northern part of the track on Fig 11 apparently drifted away between 11h 30 min (time of Landsat image) and 20 h (time of Jason-3 observation).
 The consolidated ice edge remained the same and is resolved by Jason-3 data with high spatial accuracy (290 m).
-This ability of radar altimetry missions for robust discrimination between open water and ice was noted in our work for T/P-Jason, GFO and ENVISAT-AltiKa series over various Eurasian lakes and rivers (Kouraev et al., 2007; 2008; 2015; Zakharova et al., 2021).
-However one may also note the spatial variability of backscatter over consolidated fast-ice, such as the decrease of signal over a white (potentially rough and hummocked) ice field (Fig 11, violet 510 dots).
+This ability of radar altimetry missions for robust discrimination between open water and ice

+415 was noted in our work for T/P-Jason, GFO and ENVISAT-AltiKa series over various Eurasian lakes and rivers (Kouraev et al., 2007; 2008; 2015; Zakharova et al., 2021).
+However one may also note the spatial variability of backscatter over fast ice, such as the decrease of signal over a white (potentially rough and hummocked) ice field (Fig 11, violet dots).
 This shows the possibility for further ice type classification from radar altimetry data, based on field measurements along satellite tracks and quasi-simultaneous with satellite overpasses.
-In 2020 the Jason-3 altimetric track was just outside the ring, but in the future, when the altimetric track of some existing or planned such as SWOT (Biancamaria et al., 2016) altimetric mission will pass over an ice ring, it will provide unique data to complement analysis of ice development in the presence of an eddy.

 Figure 11.
-Backscatter values (dB) for the Jason-3 track 79, cycle 155 (26 April 2020, 20 h local time) overlaid over Landsat-8 image for 26 April 2020, 11h 5730 local time.
-Projection UTM 48N.
+Backscatter values (dB) for the Jason-3 track 79, cycle 155 (26 April 2020, 20 h local time) overlaid over Landsat-8 image for 26 April 2020, 11h30 local time.

-520 Another erucial\complementary source of information to assess the interaction of eddies under ice and ice cover itself is thermal infrared imagery.
-This is less pertinent for the case of ice break-up and warm air over open water.
-Just after ice melt water often looks homogeneous, as surface water layer is easily warmed and masks the temperature difference below the surface layer.
-For example, The-Landsat 8 TIR image for 26 April 2020 (not shown) reveals water with-warm 3.1-3.6°C open water temperature in the leads (open water) near the northern coast.
-They are warmed due to the effect of sunlight reflected from south-facing reflection of south oriented mountain slopes on the coast.
-For the region of the eddy itself the water temperature was 2.4-2.6°C and the thermal contrast was not enough to detect the eddy.
+Another crucial source of information to assess the interaction of eddies under ice and ice cover itself is thermal infrared imagery.
+The Landsat 8 TIR image for 26 April 2020 (not shown) reveals water with warm 3.1-3.6°C temperature in the leads (open water) near the northern coast due to the effect of sun reflection of south-oriented mountain slopes on the coast.

+For the region of the eddy water temperature was 2.4-2.6°C and the thermal contrast was not enough to detect the eddy.